mikepsinn/positron/docs/digital-twins/digital-twin-safe.md

 10. **Community Features:** Create a community forum or space where users can share experiences, tips, and best practices related to their digital twins.

+## Data Sources

+See [Data Sources](digital-twin-data-sources.md) for a list of data sources that can be used to create a digital twin.